-Some of the many medically-necessary services that are covered by a Medicare Part B plan include durable medical equipment like wheelchairs, ambulance services, mental health services in a variety of capacities, and obtaining a second opinion before you receive a surgical procedure.
+Some of the many medically-necessary services that are covered by Medicare Part B include durable medical equipment like wheelchairs, ambulance services, mental health services in a variety of capacities, and obtaining a second opinion before you receive a surgical procedure.
 The preventive and screening services that are covered by a Part B plan are extensive and include common services like:

 - HIV screenings